 Lemony romaine and avocado salad that’s a perfect side dish or foundation to build a meal.
 Here are some ideas!

-When it’s hot outside, you need a perfect little salad you can either use as a side salad, or build on to turn into a meal.
-This lemony romaine and avocado salad is mine, and it’s like my little black dress I keep on hand for a wide range of occasions.
+When it’s hot outside, you need a salad that can do double duty for you.
+What I mean is, a salad perfect for either a side dish, or to build on for a meal.
+This lemony romaine and avocado salad is the one I turn to, and it’s like having a little black dress perfect for a wide range of occasions.
 You can find this salad in my new cookbook along with over 20 other recipes that don’t require you to turn on the stove or oven.
 Over the weekend, I’ll share a partial table of contents for this chapter to give you a peak.

 In summer, I nix the pomegranate seeds of course, only because I can’t find them, and I double the dressing so I can build it into a meal.

 - Add some white beans and charred broccolini.

 - Roast up some spicy, crispy chickpeas and cauliflower, and toss them in.